XiaoMi/themis/readme.md

 Themis client will manage the users's mutations by row and invoke methods of ThemisCoprocessorClient to do prewrite/commit for each row.

 **Themis Coprocessor:**
-1. ThemisProtocol/ThemisCoprocessorImpl: defination and implementation of the themis coprocessor interfaces.
+1. ThemisProtocol/ThemisCoprocessorImpl: definition and implementation of the themis coprocessor interfaces.
 The major interfaces are prewrite/commit/themisGet.
 2. ThemisServerScanner/ThemisScanObserver: implement themis scan logic.

 ## Usage